Before attempting to muddle through such a profound questions, we must first ask, “Who is God, and is He real?”

 Our primary purpose for attending church is because:

-a.
-The Bible say we are supposed to.
+- the Bible say we are supposed to

-c.
-To listen and sing along with the Praise and Worship Team.
+- I like to listen and sing along with the Praise and Worship Team

 Proverbs 3:5-6: 5 Trust in the Lord with all your heart; do not depend on your own understanding.
 6 Seek His will in ALL you do, and He will show you which path to take.

 We must notice in this passage of God’s message to us, we are to seek Him under all conditions, but more accurately, we are to seek Him according to His will and NOT ours.
 Jesus Christ confirms this during a prayer session with the LORD our God in the garden at Gethsemane; while lying flat on His face.

 Matthew 26:39 (Jesus): 39 He went on a little farther and bowed with his face to the ground, praying, “My Father!
 If it is possible, let this cup of suffering be taken away from me.
 Yet I want your will to be done, not mine.”